Qazi Yasir: Life

+Arrests

-In 2004, he had returned to the valley to find himself arrested when he was scheduled to address a pro freedom group at Seer, a village in southern Kashmir.
+In 2004, he returned to the valley to find himself arrested when he was scheduled to address a pro-freedom group at Seer, a village in southern Kashmir.
 He was arrested and sent to Central Jail Srinagar for two weeks, along with five of his associates.
 The same year during his vacations, he was arrested one more time, when many teenagers were arrested for their alleged involvement in militant activities.

 He was arrested again in 2008, but he was released after public outrage.
 Again in 2010 he was booked under PSA for 17 months and lodged in Kot Bhalwal Jammu.
 He was released and arrested again in 2012 for one month, and in 2013 for two months.

 Mirwaiz Qazi Ahmed Yasir and Ummat e Islami worked for relief and rehabilitation operations during the catastrophic floods that hit the state.
-The area of operation though remained confined to the Southern Kashmir.
+The area of operation though remained confined to Southern Kashmir.
 In 2015, he was arrested several times and he also challenged the government openly on the controversial "beef ban" Mirwaiz Yasir.
 In the same year, he laid the foundation of Khyri Aam Trust which provides food and Langar services for the poor and provides financial assistance to the downtrodden.
 He was given less or no space to perform his religious and social duties and was put behind bars constantly.

 In 2016, Mirwaiz Qazi Yasir was arrested for a span of more than 4 months.
 During this time Ummat e Islami launched a massive relief operation and distributed relief in the curfew bound parts of Kashmir valley that had shut after the killing of Burhan wani on July 8, 2016.
 During this workers of Ummat e Islami's relief wing were arrested by Jammu Kashmir Police.

 After his release in November 2016, Mirwaiz Qazi yasir became more militant in his approach towards the Pro Freedom struggle.
 His activities remained cornered around visiting the houses of Militants and the victims of the conflict at a large.
-During this time, it was also said that Qazi yasir was providing support to local Militant groups.
-"There were many threats to Qazi Yasir, he was being harassed by forces and asked to stop supporting Militants and militancy, however he did not budge, so they were planning something big against him," a top aide of Qazi Yasir says.
+During this time, it was also said that Qazi Yasir was providing support to local Militant groups.

-Controversy

-In 2018, a video surfaced on social media showing Qazi Yasir in an "obscene" video.
-As these charges appeared, Yasir was suspended as the Mirwaiz of South Kashmir until investigations.
-The girl however in a video circulated on social media later claimed that she was used in the entire episode and the video was morphed and so were her conversations.
-She also claimed that all the allegations against Qazi Yasir are baseless.
-The investigations were launched by a team of various prominent clerics, Civil society members, Advocates and others.
-The investigations are ongoing and Yasir remains suspended from the post of Mirwaiz.